r-petrella/Time-Series/README.md

 # Time-Series

-Here there are some codes written by me during the course of Time Series
+Here there are some codes written by me during the course of Time Series.

 Covered topics: linear time series analysis (linear processes, Wold representation, autocovariance and spectral density function, inference on the moments of a linear process) and basic stochastic processes (conditioning, martingales, martingale difference sequences).